James Murray (comedian): Relationships

+Beliefs and interests

 Murray has been a Kentucky Colonel since June 15, 2016.
-On June 9, 2024 Murray served as the Grand Marshall of the 2024 Toyota/Save Mart 350 race.
+On June 9, 2024, Murray served as the Grand Marshall of the 2024 Toyota/Save Mart 350 race.

+Murray stated in a 2014 interview that he doesn’t believe in prayer or God.
+Two years later during his Brow Beaten punishment in 2016 however, Murr revealed himself as a sponsor for his nephew’s Confirmation.

-Although raised Catholic, he now identifies as an atheist.
-Some of Murray’s interests include traveling, hiking, and kayaking.
+His interests include traveling, hiking, and kayaking.